samuel-ping/samuelp.ing/client/src/content/involvement/usacs-tech-director.md

 end-date: ""
 website-url: https://hackru.org/
 ---
+USACS (short for Undergraduate Student Alliance of Computer Scientists) is the largest computer science-related club at Rutgers.

 <ins>**April 2021 - Present: Tech Director**</ins>

 I'm currently the tech director for USACS for the next academic year.
 My job is to promote hacker culture and inspire project building in the Rutgers computer science community.